NIS2 Directive (EU 2022/2555): Requirements & Deadlines

 National Transposition Status and 2026 Enforcement Reality

 The transposition deadline was 17 October 2024.
-Many Member States missed this deadline.
+Only four Member States met it; most missed it.
 The most important update is not a single country table that goes stale.
-It is the enforcement pattern:
+It is the enforcement pattern, which by mid-2026 has reached the Court of Justice:

-• 28 November 2024: the European Commission opened infringement procedures against 23 Member States for failing to fully transpose NIS2.
+• 28 November 2024: the European Commission opened infringement procedures (letters of formal notice) against 23 Member States for failing to fully transpose NIS2.

 • 7 May 2025: the Commission sent reasoned opinions to 19 Member States that had still not notified full transposition.

-• 2026 operating reality: multi-country organisations need a country-by-country view of scope, registration, incident reporting channels, supervisory authority, and sector-specific guidance.
+• Operating reality: multi-country organisations need a country-by-country view of scope, registration, incident reporting channels, supervisory authority, and sector-specific guidance.

 For planning, separate the EU-level directive from the national implementation layer: